+Teeth are a lot of fun to learn about, and understanding teeth can help children enjoy going to the pediatric dentist!
 Did you know that teeth are composed of four primary layers?
 Each layer plays a pivotal role in supporting a strong smile and a healthy mouth.
-Below, we discuss the four primary layers that make teeth and their primary purposes.
+Try reading this article with your child, and teaching them about the four fun layers of the teeth!